olirice/flupy/docs/cli.rst

 No Input data
 -------------
 flupy does not require input data if it can be generated from within python e.g. with `range(10)`.
-When no input data are provided, iterable at the beginning of the flupy command must be wraped into a Fluent/flu instance.
+When no input data are provided, iterable at the beginning of the flupy command must be wraped into a flu instance.

 Example: Even integers less than 10::